jiminhsieh/comms-kafka-serialisation/README.md

 ## To release a new version

-You will need to be a member of the `ovotech` organisation on Bintray.
+You will need to be a member of the `ovocomms` organisation on Bintray.

 ```
 $ sbt release